What to expect after joint replacement surgery

 From operating room to recovery room

-A typical hip or knee replacement surgery usually takes a few hours.
-Once the procedure is complete, you’ll be moved to a recovery room where you’ll be monitored while you wake up from the anesthesia.
+A typical hip or knee replacement surgery usually takes one to two hours.
+Once the procedure is complete, you’ll be moved to a recovery room where you’ll be monitored for a period of time.
+If you had full anesthesia, you’ll need to take time to fully awaken.
+If you had spinal, epidural, or regional anesthesia, which means you’re awake but numb below the waist, then you’ll need time to let feeling come back to your lower body.

-“You can expect to be in the recovery room for a couple of hours, until the hospital staff determines you’re stable enough to move to a regular hospital floor,” says Ugo Ihekweazu, MD, an orthopedic surgeon at the Texas Orthopedic Hospital in Houston.
+“You can expect to be in the recovery room for a couple of hours, until the hospital staff determines you’re stable enough to move to a regular hospital floor,” says Ugo Ihekweazu, MD, an orthopedic surgeon with Texas Orthopedic Hospital in Houston.

 After the anesthesia wears off and you’re settled into your regular hospital room, you’ll likely feel tired.
 You may also start to feel pain, in which case the nurses will give you pain medication and ice for any swelling you’re experiencing at the surgery site.